M Ocean View

-The M Ocean View is a hybrid light rail/streetcar line of the Muni Metro system in San Francisco, California.
+The M Ocean View is a light rail line that is part of the Muni Metro system in San Francisco, California.
+Named after the Oceanview neighborhood, it runs between San Jose and Geneva and Embarcadero station, connecting Oceanview, San Francisco State University, and Stonestown Galleria with the city center.
 The line opened on October 6, 1925.

 Route description

 The line runs from Embarcadero station in the Financial District to Geneva Avenue and San Jose Avenue near City College of San Francisco in the Balboa Park neighborhood.
 The downtown portion of the line runs through the Market Street subway, which it shares with three other Muni Metro lines.
 It continues through the much older Twin Peaks Tunnel, emerging at West Portal Station.
 From there, it follows West Portal Avenue to the Saint Francis Circle, where it then takes its own right-of-way to 19th Avenue.
 The portion of the line on 19th Avenue between where it joins 19th near Eucalyptus Drive and Junipero Serra Boulevard is a right-of-way separated from the street.
 This section has two stations with high-platforms, one at the Stonestown Galleria on Winston Drive and the other at San Francisco State University on Holloway Avenue.
 It continues on 19th Avenue past Junipero Serra to Randolph Street.
 At the end of Randolph, the M uses Orizaba Avenue to get to Broad Street and takes that to San Jose Avenue.
 The rest of the line follows San Jose Avenue to Geneva Avenue, where the line loops around the Metro yard there on the corner opposite from Balboa Park Station.